Comparison·Mar 29, 2026·12 min read

 Floowed fits when

-• You are a mid-market lender, fintech, neobank, multifinance, BNPL, or specialty lender that wants decisioning out of the box.
+• You are a lender (bank, fintech, neobank, NBFC, multifinance, BNPL, microfinance, or specialty lender) that wants decisioning out of the box.

-• The credit team wants to author and version policies directly, without code or vendor services on the critical path.
+• The credit and risk teams want to author and version policies directly, without code or vendor services on the critical path.

 • Time to first production decision matters: weeks, not quarters.